Mental Health Resource for Judicial Officers

 Alicia Virani and Leah Gasser-Ordaz from UCLA School of Law's Criminal Justice Program (CJP) performed an analysis of the publicly available Pasadena Police Department (PPD) spending records for 2015 to 2019 and found that the department's median overtime increased by 43% and median "Other Pay" increased by nearly 300% over the five-year period.
 The report also studied publicly available arrest records for PPD and found clear disparities.
 While Black people comprised 9% of Pasadena's population in 2019, just one of the years studied, they accounted for 28% of those arrested.
 Unhoused people made up over one-third of all arrests and unemployed people made up 35% of all arrests.

-A new report from the Criminal Justice Program (CJP) uncovers the burdensome costs of court-imposed probation conditions—specifically the costs of batterers’ intervention programs (BIP) in Los Angeles County.
+Alicia Virani, The Gilbert Foundation Director of the Criminal Justice Program, authored a new report that uncovers the burdensome costs of court-imposed probation conditions—specifically the costs of batterers’ intervention programs (BIP) in Los Angeles County.
 The report presents information from 83 BIPs throughout the County and found that the median annual cost of these programs is $1,300, and that almost 25% of the programs do not offer a sliding scale.
 Additionally, over half of the programs do not accept fee waivers from the court; a mechanism meant to help people who are indigent to complete conditions of probation.
 The report highlights the unjust situation that people without money are likely to be penalized, and potentially incarcerated, for their inability to afford a program that they are required to complete as part of their probation conditions.

 Creating a Needs-Based Pre-trial Release System

-“Creating a Needs-Based Pre-trial Release System: The False Dichotomy of Money Bail Versus Risk Assessment Tools” proposes an alternative that allows pre-trial detention to be used only in a very limited set of circumstances, while supporting those released pre-trial with community-based, voluntary services to ensure return to court and that other vital needs are being met.
+“Creating a Needs-Based Pre-trial Release System: The False Dichotomy of Money Bail Versus Risk Assessment Tools” is a report authored by CJP staff and students at UCLA School of Law enrolled in 2019’s Bail Practicum.
+The report proposes an alternative that allows pre-trial detention to be used only in a very limited set of circumstances, while supporting those released pre-trial with community-based, voluntary services to ensure return to court and that other vital needs are being met.
 The report argues for robust pre-trial detention hearings and proposes a community care and support agency “CASA” that jurisdictions around the country could create to support individuals released pre-trial.
 In addition, the proposed model would not rely on risk-assessment tools to determine who is released, as there have been concerns that these tools may lead to an increase in racial disparities in the criminal legal system.
-CJP proposes instead a new model that has the potential to reduce failures to appear, mitigate risk, and provide much needed support to people caught up in the criminal legal system.
+The authors propose instead a new model that has the potential to reduce failures to appear, mitigate risk, and provide much needed support to people caught up in the criminal legal system.

 Culver City Police Department Budget Breakdown